SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 Words of caution for building on the Windows operating system:

-* Visual studio has issues with long directory paths, we recommend cloning the source code near the root (e.g. C:\\src).
+* Windows has issues with long directory paths, we recommend cloning the source code near the root (e.g. C:\\src).
 * To avoid potential issues do not clone the source into a path which has spaces in the directory name (e.g. C:\\Users\\SimpleITK Source).